0xpiweb/Lil-Burn/README.md

 * **Casualties:** The team market-buys the lowest-priced NFTs.
 * **The Furnace:** Purchased NFTs are sent to a dead address forever.

+### 3: The Purge Execution (Strategic Manual Sweep)
+To ensure absolute fairness and adherence to protocol logic, "The Purge" is executed manually.
+This prevents "Dumb Bots" from sweeping the wrong assets and allows for precise tie-breaking:

+1. **Scan:** The team identifies all NFTs listed at the current floor price.
+2. **Priority Tie-Breaker:** In the event that multiple NFTs are listed at the same price, the team cross-references the **Sweep Score** (Mint Priority).
+3. **Selection:** The NFT with the **Highest Sweep Score** (earlier mint) is selected for the Purge first.
+4. **Execution:** This creates a tactical advantage for early minters: their "Floor Shield" is stronger, as they will be the first to be bought out by the team if they choose to exit at the floor.

 ---

 ## 🛡️ Survival Mechanics